linz/basemaps/docs/user-guide/use-in-esri.md

     Remove from the end of the url ##?api=[YourAPIKeyHere]## This should automatically recognise the layer type as WMTS (OGC)

-    - Add customer parameter
+    - Add custom parameter

       - **parameter = api**
       - **value = [YourAPIKeyHere]** eg d01gbxm6mtx9ne1c09y8e6fwd9c (replace this example with your API key)

-    - Add customer parameter
+    - Add custom parameter
       - **parameter = format**
       - **value = png**